 On Dec.
-30, 1903 more than 2,000 people, many children, were packed into the matinee performance of Mr. Blue Beard at the five week old, “absolutely fireproof” Iroquois Theater.
+30, 1903 more than 2000 people were packed into the matinee performance of Mr. Blue Beard at the five week old, “absolutely fireproof” Iroquois Theater.
 A fire that broke out on stage during the second act took the lives of over 600, at least 150 of them children.

 The first show, with family appeal, was not filling the 1600 seats but the managers had high hopes for the Christmas season.
 In the audience that fateful day was George Leach, freshman at OPRF High School.
-The Tabula published his account of surviving the fire in January 1904.
+In January 1904 the Tabula published his account of surviving the fire.

 Also like most of the audience, he stayed in his seat as burning pieces began to fall on the stage, until “… it seemed foolish to stay there any longer.”
 He even went down to the check room to get his hat and coat “… which fact shows that I had gotten the start on the crowd in the first balcony.”
 After getting his coat “The shrieking and hollering of women and children had become the chief noise…” After getting outside he saw “… the wounded carried out… Next came the dead, one after another was carried out of that terrible hole of death and laid on the sidewalk like so many sacks of flour…”[ii]